 3.5.
 Revision and distribution of study guides in schools and family emergency plans guidelines.

-Delivery of the Guide for the formulation of School Emergency Plan has been delivered and complment with socialization in schools in the intervention comnuidades.
-This guide has been developed and disseminated in order to provide teachers, a methodological tool that illustrates a simple structure and specify the steps for developing the School Plan considering the overall context of the school community and particularly in terms of threats and vulnerabilities.
+The Guide for the formulation of School Emergency Plan has been delivered and complement the socialization in schools in the communities covered by the Project ??. .
+This guide has been developed and disseminated in order to provide teachers with a methodological tool that illustrates a simple structure and specify the steps for developing the School Plan considering the overall context of the school community and particularly in terms of threats and vulnerabilities.

-In relation to the Family Plan has been developed from a version of the format created by the Federation of Red Cross, in this case all the pictures and some content has been adapted to the culture and reality of both municipalities, work to been carried out by a communications specialist with experience in ethnic and rural contexts, as with the technical team of the FSAR and UNDP.
+In addition, the Family Plan has been developed from a version of the format created by the Federation of Red Cross, in this case all the pictures and some content has been adapted to the culture and reality of both municipalities, work to been carried out by a communications specialist with experience in ethnic and rural contexts, as with the technical team of the FSAR and UNDP.
 The format of the Plan enables the family group, review and reflects on the community environment emphasizing the topographic and soil conditions on the family farm and in the structural characteristics of housing.
 It involves also the identification of options to reduce the risk to potential earthquakes, landslides and floods.

 The Plan itself is a guide, has been implemented in communities in the municipality of El Plan in Yorito and Nuevo Paraiso in Marale, having been identified for this, families in greater exposisción in the context of threats.